A Gentle Introduction to optparse-applicative

 one for positive integers and one that accepts integers within given lower and upper bounds.

-, and fail with an error if the integer is not positive.
+To read positive integers we’ll define positiveInt, of type ReadM Int, which will take an integer read by auto, and fail with an error if the integer is not positive.

 For this purpose, the library provides the function: